PlanktoScope/PlanktoScope/documentation/docs/setup/software/nonstandard-install.md

       | sh -s -- -v software/stable -H planktoscopehat
     ```

-    This will install the most recent stable release of the PlanktoScope software distribution (or, if the most recent release of the PlanktoScope software is a stable release, to install that stable release).
+    This will install the most recent stable release of the PlanktoScope OS (or, if the most recent release of the PlanktoScope software is a stable release, to install that stable release).
 This is recommended for most users.

 === "Beta"